 … I work only part time in a district?

-… I teach in a content area other than what my NBPTS certificate indicates?
+… I teach in a content area other than that indicated on my NBPTS certificate?

 Yes.
 Stipends will be prorated per percentage of FTE and are not tied to either a content/endorsement area or a brick-and-mortar setting.
-As long as the certifying organization is NBPTS, you may be eligible for a stipend.
-Only one stipend will be granted to a qualifying individual, however, regardless of how many NBPTS certificates you hold.
+As long as the certifying organization is one of the specified entities and pertains to your license and role in the district, you may be eligible for a stipend.
+Only one stipend will be granted to a qualifying individual, however, regardless of how many national certificates you hold.

-For general inquiries relating to NBPTS stipends, please send an e-mail to: NBPTS E-mail Inquiries
+For general inquiries relating to stipends for nationally certified school professionals, please review the 2019-2020 Stipend Distribution Process fact sheet.
+If you still have questions, please send an e-mail to: NBPTS E-mail Inquiries

 For more information on national board certification: